 - Vomiting

-- Abdominal pain
+- Abdominal discomfort

 - Diarrhea

-- Skin rash
+- Skin rashes

-HOW CLAVAM ORAL SUSPENSION WORKS
+MECHANISM OF ACTION OF CLAVAM ORAL SUSPENSION

 Disclaimer: